According to Ofwat, people use around 150 litres of water a day, on average.

 From cleaning and gardening, washing the car to flushing the toilet, we’re using often using cold water, too.
 Reducing this can save on our water bills (if you have a water meter) and CO2 emissions associated with pumping fresh water and treating wastewater.

 No-one likes to waste water.
-However, many of us don’t realise that water usage contributes to energy bills.
+However, many of us don’t realise that water use contributes to energy bills.

 Simple water use changes can save you money and reduce the amount of water you waste.
 There are also several water saving products available to make it easier for you to save.

-A running tap can use more than ten litres of water a minute, so turn off the tap while brushing your teeth, shaving, or washing your face.
+According to the Consumer Council for Water, a running tap can use around nine litres of water a minute.
+So, turn off the tap while brushing your teeth, shaving, or washing your face.
 Use cold water if you don’t need hot.

 A dripping tap can waste thousands of litres of water a year, so make sure your taps are properly turned off and change washers promptly when taps start to drip.